Tradesman Pricing Mistakes That Cost Thousands (UK Guide)

 Mistake #4: Ignoring Tax When Pricing

-This is where a lot of people get caught out.
+This catches a lot of people out.

-If you charge £1,000 for a job…
+If you charge £1,000…

-That’s not your money.
+That’s not your money

-Once tax is paid, it might be closer to £700–£750.
+After tax, it might be closer to £700–£750.

-If your pricing doesn’t reflect that, you’re effectively working part of the year for free.
+You’re working part of the year for free

-How Much Tax Should You Set Aside as a Sole Trader?
+Read: How Much Tax Should You Set Aside as a Sole Trader?

 Mistake #5: Pricing for Work — Not Profit